Education and Schools in Russia

-Though the state of the curriculum and the teaching methods utilised in private schools still align with those of public schools throughout the country, class sizes are generally smaller, facilities far better maintained and extra-curricular activities more accessible.
+The curriculum and teaching methods utilised in Russia's private schools still largely align with those of public schools.
+However, class sizes are generally smaller, facilities are better maintained and extra-curricular activities are more accessible.
 Tuition costs for these schools usually depend on the age of the child and the institution which they attend.

 The teaching language of private schools is Russian.
 Unless one's child has some language foundation or expats plan to stay in Russia long-term, international schools are likely to be the best option.

 Most expats who move to Russia with school-aged children prefer to send their children to international schools.
 These schools uphold the teaching language and curriculum of select countries.
 Many of Russia's major cities have a healthy selection of international institutions including American, British, French, Japanese and German schools.
 Some of the schools also administer an International Baccalaureate (IB) curriculum alongside their home country curriculum.

 The most prestigious schools in Russia tend to have long waiting lists.
 For this reason, expats should apply as early as possible once the details of their relocation have been confirmed.
 Admissions are sometimes based on priority, with the children of diplomats and certain larger companies given the first available spots.

 Expats should be sure to bring their child’s previous transcripts, vaccination records and teacher's recommendations with them.
 When selecting accommodation, expats should also note the location of these international schools.
 In Moscow, for example, international schools are mostly outside the city centre and thus will necessitate a long commute for those living centrally.

 Lastly, tuition costs at international schools in Russia can be astronomical.
 If an employer does not give an education allowance, expats should be sure that they can afford these costs.